-Bathing: You may bath or shower as soon as your wound is dry, even if you have stitches or staples in.
+Bathing: You may bath or shower as soon as your wound is dry, even if you have stitches or staples.

-Work: You may be able to return to work within 6 weeks of surgery depending on your condition and type of job.
+Work: You may be able to return to work within 6 weeks of surgery depending on your operation.
 Please let the doctors know if you need a sick note prior to discharge.

 Driving: You can drive when you can safely perform an emergency stop.
-This will usually be 6 weeks after surgery, but if in doubt check with your GP and your insurance policy.
+This will usually be 6 weeks after surgery, but if in doubt check with your GP and your insurance policy, or wait until your follow-up clinic appointment.